The Franklin Street Entrance leads to the newer part of our building, an addition built in 2001-2002.

 A varied assortment of used library items are available at our book sale, located at the balcony above the main desk.

-The main reading room houses our periodicals, reference materials, and part of adult fiction.
+The main reading room houses our periodicals, reference collection, science fiction, oversize materials, and part of adult fiction.

 Our patio is accessible from the main reading room.